Become a beta tester of the second-generation InsightDrive!

 I want to participate.

+Hello, I would be interested in participating in beta testing.
+I often drive in difficult conditions, in mountainous terrain, but also in larger cities.
 I commute to work almost every day, a total of 140 km.
 I drive on the highway, through small villages, mountainous areas, and into the big city.
 In the morning/night, I often pass wildlife and unmarked pedestrians.
 That is why I searched for and purchased this product.
 I am currently using the device and find it very useful.
-However, allow me to offer some constructive criticism, or rather, areas for improvement, and I will be happy to help:
+However, allow me to offer some constructive criticism, or rather, areas for improvement, and I will be happy to help:- There is no option to set detection for wildlife.
+How many meters is detection possible?

 - There are often false detections when detecting pedestrians.
 For example, cones on the road.
 Often, pedestrians are displayed on the screen, but no audible warning is given.